JayFoxRox/futurama-tools/README.md

 I made a small tool for inspection, which can be ran using `NIFXMLPATH="$(pwd)" ../futurama-tools/inspect_nif.py FutPAL00/levels/level1-1/stage1.nif`.
 For `nifskope`, just copy the nif.xml from futurama-tools-nifxml, to your `nifskope` path.

+### Language files: ldb

+I added support for "ldb" files, so I could understand the mission plot more easily.

 ## State of repository

 The tools are very incomplete and not very functional.